A simple and delicious recipe for basic crêpes, or thin French pancakes. Recipe with step-by-step photos.

 - 2 eggs

-- Measure the flour, sugar and salt into a bowl.
+- Measure the flour, sugar and salt into a large bowl.

-- Pour the milk into a large measuring jug and gently whisk in the eggs.
+- Pour the milk into a large measuring jug.

-- Pour the wet ingredients into the dry ingredients and gently whisk until everything is incorporated and there are no lumps.
+- Slowly pour the wet ingredients into the dry ingredients and gently whisk until everything is incorporated and there are no lumps.
 Be careful not to over-whisk the mixture.

-- Heat a non-stick frying pan over medium heat with about ½ teaspoon butter.
-Swirl the pan so that the butter melts and coats the surface of the pan.
+- Swirl the pan so that the butter melts and coats the surface of the pan.

 - Pour about 60 ml (1/4 cup) of batter into the pan and quickly swirl the pan so that the batter covers the whole surface of the pan.

-- Cook the crêpe for a few minutes until it is lightly golden and the edges look firm, before flipping it over to cook the other side for a further few minutes.
+- Cook the crêpe for a few minutes on one side until it is lightly golden and the edges look firm, before flipping it over to cook the other side for a further 1-2 minutes.

 - Serve the crêpes warm with a generous sprinkle of granulated sugar and a squeeze of lemon juice, or with whatever topping you prefer.